qooxdoo/qooxdoo/documentation/manual/source/pages/development/debugging.rst

 this.debug()
 ------------

 With ``this.debug()`` you can print out any string you want to see in the console during execution of your application.
 Of course you might want to interpolate variable values in the output.
-If you pass an entire object reference, the whole object will by stringyfied and printed.
+If you pass an entire object reference, the whole object will by stringified and printed.
 So beware: for big objects you get the entire instantiation in code printed out!

 Example: